 It’s rare to see the internet’s biggest players putting their competitive differences aside to unite over a common issue.
 But that’s just what took place yesterday.
 Netflix, Amazon, Google, Facebook and Reddit all took part in a protest against the US Federal Communications Commission’s (FCC) proposals for deregulation.

 So, what is at stake?
-Net neutrality.
-This principle requires ISPs to treat all data on the internet the same.
-ISPs shouldn’t use their infrastructure to give some players a competitive advantage over their competitors.
+Net neutrality – a principle which requires ISPs to treat all data on the internet the same.
+It means that ISPs can’t use their infrastructure to give some players a competitive advantage over their competitors.
 They shouldn’t be able to make some sites and services load faster than others.

 “Net neutrality ensures that the free market – not big cable – picks the winners and losers,” said Reddit’s co-founder, Alexis Ohanian.
 “We’ve been here before, and this time we’re facing even worse odds.”

 As part of yesterday’s day of action, some websites voluntarily slowed down their services.
 This was to show users what they can expect in the future, should the FCC’s proposed changes take effect.

 But if net neutrality was limited in America, what would that mean for us here in the UK?
 And how would digital marketers be affected?